salatine/linestickers-to-telegram/README.md

 # a title for your sticker pack, like 'My Cool Sticker Pack'
 STICKER_TITLE = None
 ```
 You will need to set all these five variables.
 Starting with `TELEGRAM_BOT_USERNAME`, `TELEGRAM_BOT_TOKEN`: you can get a bot's username and token by creating one with @botfather on Telegram.
 We need a Telegram Bot because the app's requests only work with a bot's token, even if it doesn't do anything.
+Note that you will need need to send a message to your bot once before running the code, just so it recognizes your User ID.

 You can get your `USER_ID` talking to @userinfobot on Telegram.